-The County shall provide a group term life insurance plan in the amount of \$40,000.00 for each employee whose ongoing regular work schedule as designated on the Payroll Personnel Form is at least sixty (60) hours of work per pay period.
+The County shall provide a group term life insurance plan in the amount of forty thousand dollars (\$40,000.00) for each employee whose ongoing regular work schedule as designated on the Payroll Personnel Form is at least sixty (60) hours of work per pay period.
 Accidental Death & Dismemberment coverage is included in this Plan.